milvus-io/milvus-docs/site/en/guides/index.md

    | -------- | ----------- | ---------- |
    | `nprobe` | Number of units to query | CPU: [1, nlist] <br> GPU: [1, min(2048, nlist)] |

-   > Example: `{"nprobe": 8}`
+   **Example:** `{"nprobe": 8}`

 ### IVF_SQ8

 IVF_SQ8 does scalar quantization for each vector placed in the unit based on IVF.
-Scalar quantization converts each dimension of the original vector from a 4-byte floating-point number to a 1-byte unsigned integer, so the storage space occupied by the IVF_SQ8 index file is much smaller than IVF_FLAT.
-However, scalar quantization will result in a loss of accuracy at search time.
+Scalar quantization converts each dimension of the original vector from a 4-byte floating-point number to a 1-byte unsigned integer, so the IVF_SQ8 index file occupies much less space than the IVF_FLAT index file.
+However, scalar quantization results in a loss of accuracy during searching vectors.

-- Indexing building parameters are the same as IVF_FLAT.
+- IVF_SQ8 has the same index building parameters as IVF_FLAT.
-- Search parameters are the same as IVF_FLAT.
+- IVF_SQ8 has the same search parameters as IVF_FLAT.

 ### IVF_SQ8H